flutter/website/src/resources/platform-adaptations.md

 if the platform is debug-overridden to iOS or the default Cupertino theme is used.

-You might choose to adapt the text styling in Material widgets to match the default text styling on iOS.
+You might choose to adapt the text styling of Material widgets to match the default text styling on iOS.
 You can see widget-specific examples in the
-[UI Component section][] below.
+[UI Component section][].

 <div class="container">
   <div class="row">